staceyJayneLewis/socialeyes/README.md

 - The log in and sign up features are the most important features as without them the user cannot do anything other than see the upcoming events, so the forms are responsive for all size devices and has followed a simple layout design to not make the form look overcrowded.
 The log in form has 2 inputs for a username and password whereas the sign up form additionally includes a confirm password input and both have a large log in/sign up button to log in or sign up the user once entered their details.
 I have included the materialise animation on the text inputs, so the text is large but when the input is clicked the text shrinks so the user has space to type their details.
 The animation is useful if the user needs a reminder of which input field it is unlike a placeholder where the button is clicked it disappears.
 I have also used the common icons you would see on many sites for username and password fields so this is also something the users will be familiar with.
 Both forms include form validation for each input, including checking if the password and confirm passwords match by including my own validation code for that.
+Again, for convenience of the user for a better experience I have added a session cookie so whenever a user logs in the information stored and remembered on the browser until the user logs out.

 ![screenshot](documentation/feature9&10.jpg)